mdolab/prefoil/doc/examples.rst

    :end-before: # rst COMPSAMPLE end

 This block of codes plots two different point samplings along an airfoil.
-After sampling an airfoil, the :meth:`plot` function shows the most recently sampled points rather than the original.
+After sampling an airfoil, the :meth:`pyfoil.pyFoil.Airfoil.plot` function shows the most recently sampled points rather than the original.

 .. note:: Sampling points does not change the underlying spline in the :class:`pyfoil.pyFoil.Airfoil`.
 That is only changed by :meth:`pyfoil.pyFoil.Airfoil.removeTE` or any of the geometry modification functions (:meth:`pyfoil.pyFoil.Airfoil.scale`, :meth:`pyfoil.pyFoil.Airfoil.rotate`, etc.).

 Both sets of sampled points containing 50 points.
-When using the :meth:`conical` sampling function, higher coefficents result in more nodes clustered near the ends of the airfoil.
+When using the :meth:`pyfoil.sampling.conical` sampling function, higher coefficents result in more nodes clustered near the ends of the airfoil.

 .. literalinclude:: ../examples/example_script.py
    :start-after: # rst ULSAMPLING start
    :end-before: # rst ULSAMPLING end

 This shows a method for defining the sampling of both the upper and lower surfaces of the airfoil.
-If a list containing two functions is passed into :meth:`getSampledPts` then the first item defines the upper surface sampling function and the second item defines the lower surface sampling function.
+If a list containing two functions is passed into :meth:`pyfoil.pyFoil.Airfoil.getSampledPts` then the first item defines the upper surface sampling function and the second item defines the lower surface sampling function.

 Setting up an Optimization
 --------------------------